 Art & Science Academy is again partnering with Trio Community Meals (formerly Lancer Dining Services) to provide students with nutritious, catered breakfasts and lunches.
-Lunch options consist of a daily special, an alternate choice (sandwich or wrap), vegetarian, or gluten free.
-You can visit http://dining.lancerhospitality.com/ for more information regarding Lancer Dining.
+Lunch consists of a daily special with vegetable, fruit, and grain sides.
+One milk choice is included with each meal at no extra cost.
+You can visit www.triocommunitymeals.com for more information regarding Trio Community Meals.

-Meal prices are as follows: breakfast is $2.00, lunch is $3.85, and no charge for students approved for free or reduced meals.
+All students are eligible for one free breakfast and one free lunch each school day.
 Each meal includes choice of one milk (1% white, or chocolate skim).
-All kindergarten students are eligible for free breakfasts.
 Applications for Educational Benefits (free/reduced meals) are available at Art & Science Academy, on our website, or here.
 Ala-carte pricing* will apply when a student refuses to take the full reimbursable meal.

-Extra milks are 55 cents each and must be paid for with cash on day of purchase or ordered in advance through your child’s www.myschoolaccount.com account.
-All students will have access to a drinking fountain during breakfast and lunch periods.
+If your child wishes to have an additional milk with their meal, extra milks are 55 cents each and must be paid for with cash on day of purchase or ordered in advance through your child’s www.myschoolaccount.com account.
+All students will have access to drinking water during breakfast and lunch periods.

-ASA, in collaboration with Lancer Dining Services, will make reasonable substitutions to meals on a case-by-case basis for children who are considered to have a disability that restricts their diet.
+ASA, in collaboration with Trio Community Meals, will make reasonable substitutions to meals on a case-by-case basis for children who are considered to have a disability that restricts their diet.
 To make such a request, a parent or guardian must submit a Special Diet Statement that is completed by a licensed physician, physician assistant, or an advanced practice registered nurse, such as a certified nurse practitioner.
 Updates to this form are only required when a child’s needs change.
 Visit here or Art & Science Academy for a Special Diet Statement form.

 (1) mail: U.S. Department of Agriculture